rahulbakshee/TechMeIfYouCan/_posts/2020-12-11-Aerial-Cactus-Identification-Kaggle.md

 ```
 ## Learnings
 - How to load the data using TensorFLow/Keras from a directory of images.
-- How to visualise the data.
+- How to visualize the data.
 - How to prepare data for augmentation.
 - How to write CNN model from scratch using functional API of keras Model.
-- How to visualize accuracy/loss learnign curves for train/val data.
+- How to visualize accuracy/loss learning curves for train/val data.